groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/dng-to-potm.md

         - icon: "far fa-file-DNG"
           title: " About DNG File Format"
           content: |
             DNG is a digital camera image format used for the storage of raw files.
 It has been developed by Adobe in September 2004.
 It was basically developed for digital photography.
 DNG is an extension of TIFF/EP standard format and uses metadata significantly.
 In order to manipulate raw data from digital cameras with ease of flexibility and artistic control, photographers opt camera raw files.
-JPEG and TIFF formats store images that are processed by the camera, therefore not much room for alteration is available in such formats.

           link: "https://docs.fileformat.com/image/dng/"

     format:
         # format loop
-        - icon: "far fa-file-POTM"
+        - icon: "far fa-file-powerpoint"
           title: " About POTM File Format"
           content: |
             Files with POTM extension are Microsoft PowerPoint template files with support for Macros.
 POTM files are created with PowerPoint 2007 or above and contains default settings that can be used to create further presentation files.
 These settings can include styles, backgrounds, colour palette, fonts and defaults along with macros that consist of custom functions for doing particular task.
 They may also be opened by a previous version of PowerPoint with Open XML document support installed.
 POTM files can be opened in Microsoft PowerPoint for editing like any other PowerPoint file.